Skip to main content

 Step 5.
 System Identification - Mechanical Characteristics Description

-This page is an introduction page, please click Next to continue.
+This page is a description page; please click Next to continue.

 Step 6.
-System Identification - Execute Mechanical ID
+System Identification - Perform Mechanical Identification (Mechanical ID)

-Automatically measure mechanical parameters such as load inertia and viscous coefficient.
+Automatically measure mechanical parameters such as load inertia and viscosity coefficient.

 Operation Steps: